lizadaly/utopia-novels/books/arqtiq/book.md

 rolled to the Canyon River would have damaged us greatly.
 As it is we cannot recover the track without that descent.
-So we twist our car upright (we are fastened in our seats) } square it to the hill and down we go, losing our breath as we plump splashing into the water.
+So we twist our car upright (we are fastened in our seats), square it to the hill and down we go, losing our breath as we plump splashing into the water.